On the Reasoning Abilities of Masked Diffusion Language Models: Discussion

 \paragraph{Generalizations.} By focusing on transformer-based \MDMsAcr, we can draw from the rich theory developed on the expressivity of transformers.
 However, \MDMsAcr do not have to be implemented by a transformer---they could, for example, be implemented by a state-space model.
 Nevertheless, the parallelizable nature of \MDMsAcr suggests that any reasonable real-world implementation will include parallelizable components---for example, a model implementable by a constant-depth circuit, such as a $\TCZero$ circuit.\footnote{A similar modeling assumption is made by \citet{liu2025perfectdiffusionmathsftc0,liu2025serialscalinghypothesis} for latent diffusion LMs.} The close connection between transformers (with logarithmically-growing precision and padding) and the class $\TCZero$ \citep{merrill-sabharwal-2023-parallelism,li2024chain} suggests that the results of \cref{sec:theoretical-results} will largely carry over to such implementations.
 We conjecture that, regardless of whether \MDMsAcr are implemented by finite-precision transformers ($\ACZero$ circuits) or a more expressive $\TCZero$ circuit, $\MDMClass[\log^d\strlen, \polyFun{\strlen}]$ would remain in $\ACd$ (cf.~\cref{cor:mdms-with-constant-steps}) or a similar class like $\TCd$.
 Moreover, we state the sequentiality bottleneck only for $\log \strlen$ decoding steps, since the expressivity of $\CoTClass[\log\strlen]$ is known to be limited.
 However, we believe that a similar separation exists for polylogarithmically many decoding steps: While the expressivity of $\CoTClass[\log^d\strlen]$ has not been formalized yet, it likely does not capture all of $\ACd$, unlike $\MDMClass[\log^d\strlen, \polyFun{\strlen}]$ (cf.~\cref{cor:mdms-with-constant-steps}).

 \paragraph{Discrepancies.} We strive to compare different paradigms fairly by analyzing a specific implementation of \MDMsAcr---one based on a specific idealization of transformers.
 Some inherent differences between the frameworks, however, remain.
 One is the dichotomy between using causal masking for \CoTAcr and unmasked transformers for \MDMsAcr and \LTsAcr.
 We focus on unmasked models to analyze the more natural and popular implementations rather than artificially constraining \MDMsAcr and \LTsAcr to causal masking.
-Another impactful decision is the nature of positional encodings (PEs).
-While we assume relatively simple PEs standard in theoretical literature (in particular, logspace-computable, cf. \cref{app:transformers}), we allow them to come from an outside source not part of the transformer---they may thus carry information not computable by the model; see \cref{app:positional-encodings} for additional discussion.